 - You are on academic probation, struggling with progress or beyond normative time to degree, and want to discuss next steps.

-- You have not passed or failed a milestone exam (QE, Comprehensive, Final), or you are being recommended for disqualification.
+- You have not passed/failed a milestone exam (QE, Comprehensive, Final), or you are being recommended for or appealing a disqualification.

 - You have questions about processes related to graduate academic forms.

 Graduate Program Staff and Faculty

-SAA's work day to day with program staff and faculty, and are available to provide feedback and advice about graduate academic or student issues, assisting students of concern, navigating policy/procedure (including exception requests), identifying resources, and connecting with the Graduate Studies Associate Deans.
+SAAs work day-to-day with program staff and faculty, and are available to provide feedback and advice about graduate academic or student issues, assisting students' concerns, navigating policies and processes (including exception requests), identifying resources, and connecting with the Graduate Studies Associate Deans.

 Contact the Academic Services Team